sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-intranetcompatibilitymode.md

 `IntranetCompatibilityMode` specifies whether intranet sites render using Compatibility view.

-In Compatibility view, Internet Explorer® displays Web pages as they would be shown on an earlier version of Internet Explorer.
+In Compatibility view, Internet Explorer displays Web pages as they would be shown on an earlier version of Internet Explorer.

 ## Values